ascelion/flywaydb-ext/README.md

 ```

-## CSV migration support ##
+## CSV imports support ##

 Allows to use CSV files to import data.
-The file name follows the same naming convention and must sit in the same location as the SQL scripts.
+The file name follows the same naming convention and must be placed in the same location as the SQL scripts.

+The CSV file must provide a header containing the names of the columns that shall be imported.

 The name of the table to import into is taken from the description; the first segment of the description is the table name and can be followed by the actual description of the import.